PruvoNet/squiss-ts/source/includes/_squiss.md

 #### maxMessageBytes

-he maximum size of a single message, in bytes, that the queue can support.
+The maximum size of a single message, in bytes, that the queue can support.

  | |
 ---------- | -------  | -------